Background — One Year Later

 Q: How will you benefit from this newsletter?

 There will be perspectives and opinions that you will not see from other lawyers or individuals.
 That’s because my background is uniquely tailored for this kind of content drafting: My profession covers the law, but my background is in technology.
-I have been working with VCs and startups for several years and with clients for 12 years.
+I have been working with VCs and startups for several years and with business clients for over 13 years.

 Background about me: